Vodafone/HelloV2XWorld-Android/README.md

 # HelloV2XWorld-Android

-In this repository you can find an example of V2X application that show how to use the V2X-SDK in a ready to use Android Application.
+In this repository you can find an example of V2X application that shows how to use the V2X-SDK in a ready to use Android Application.

 ## Description

-The HelloV2XWorld application demonstrates how it's easy to create a V2X application and exchange V2X messages with other road users .
+The HelloV2XWorld application demonstrates how easy it is to create a V2X application and exchange V2X messages with other road users .
 This application is powered by the V2X-SDK and the STEP platform developed by Vodafone.
-By cloning this project you will be able to create and execute your first V2X application in less than 15 minutes.
+By cloning this project, you will be able to create and execute your first V2X application in less than 15 minutes.
-The HelloV2XWorld application show a map with all the road users close to your location.
+The HelloV2XWorld application shows a map with all the road users close to your location.
 You can also use this application as a model to start developing your own application.

 ## Getting Started